pudepiedj/mlx-examples/stable_diffusion/README.md

 Specifically it allows the use of `-pp` to display the args parser parameters at inception; `-sp` to save the text-prompt as metadata with the file; `-gt` to generate the images necessary for the triangular array format below that illustrates the diffusion process from start to finish; `-sd N` to set the interval over which the intermediate noisy images are saved to separate files, for example with `--steps 80` and `-sd 20` the images will be saved with the default `args.output` as `output_80_20.png`, `output_80_40.png` etc which will be picked up by the helper script `TriangularArray.py` (WIP - still needs some manual intervention until all the image-file parsing is defined) to create an image such as this with the seed image left and the final diffusion image right.
 Running along a row gives an impression of the way the noising and denoising evolve, although it appears from the `__init__.py`code that the `add_noise` is in practice done all at once; it's just done to a greater extent as the `--steps` and `--strength` values rise to take us deeper and deeper into the latent space (if I haver understood this correctly):

 ![triangular_diffusion_array](./images2images/tpyramid_pattern6_gh.png)

+*Images generated using progressive values of `--strength` from `0.1` to `1.0` in increments of `0.1` using Stable Diffusion in MLX and the prompt 'Idyllic country landscape.
+Impressionism.
+Style of Cezanne.'
+The idea was to visualise the way the noising takes the seed image (left) deeper into latent space and the denoising the retrieves the target image (right).
+Rows represent separate `--steps` and `--strength` settings generating total steps of [20, 40, ...
+200] in the ten rows.*

 There are constraints on the image sizes that can be processed on an `M2 MAX 32GB` and although large rectangular images on low numbers of steps are possible, the ideal size and shape to do a large number of steps up to around `--steps 200` appears to be `[512, 512, 3]` although larger images do work sometimes.